WorldHealthOrganization/open-source-communication-channel/docs/guidance/starting_open_source_project.md

 ### Permissive Open Source License

 Software under a permissive license can be modified, copied, added to, subtracted from, etc. without any obligation to share those updates.
-The [MIT License](https://mit-license.org/), which is the most commonly used OSS license, is an example of a permissive license.
+The [MIT License](https://mit-license.org/), which is the most commonly used open source license, is an example of a permissive license.

 <br>